-Billie Stevenson Elementary Students Develop Good Citizenship Through Marathon Kids
+Billie Stevenson Elementary Students Learn Importance of Physical Activity Through Marathon Kids

 Coach Lance Roth teaches Physical Education at Billie Stevenson Elementary in Rockwall ISD, just east of Dallas, Texas.
 When he learned about Marathon Kids, Roth recognized it as “a fantastic pathway to teach and encourage a healthy, positive lifestyle.”
 He saw the program as a way to give his students “a starting line to a lifetime sport”—running—that would help them stay on the path of fitness and good health into adulthood.